MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-217-Capital-Adequacy-Bank-Holding-Companies-Savings-Loan-Holding-Companies-State-Member-Banks-Regulation-Q/subpart-A-General-Provisions/section-217.2.md

 *Servicer cash advance facility* means a facility under which the servicer of the underlying exposures of a securitization may advance cash to ensure an uninterrupted flow of payments to investors in the securitization, including advances made to cover foreclosure costs or other expenses to facilitate the timely collection of the underlying exposures.

-*Significant investment in the capital of an unconsolidated financial institution* means an investment in the capital of an unconsolidated financial institution where the Board-regulated institution owns more than 10 percent of the issued and outstanding common stock of the unconsolidated financial institution.
+*Significant investment in the capital of an unconsolidated financial institution* means an investment by an advanced approaches Board-regulated institution in the capital of an unconsolidated financial institution where the advanced approaches Board-regulated institution owns more than 10 percent of the issued and outstanding common stock of the unconsolidated financial institution.

 *Small Business Act* means the Small Business Act (15 U.S.C.
 632).